LAPAROSCOPIC Surgery: A Modern Approach to Minimally Invasive Care

 Preparing for a Laparoscopic Procedure

 Ready for surgery?
-Here’s how to gear up.
+Here’s how to prepare.

 Pre-Operative Consultation